kubeflow/website/content/en/docs/aws/rds.md

 [{{<figure src="/docs/images/aws/cloudformation-launch-stack.png">}}](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=kubeflow-db&templateURL=https://cloudformation-kubeflow.s3-us-west-2.amazonaws.com/rds.yaml)

-Remember to select correct **region** for your cluster and click Next.
+Remember to select correct **AWS Region** for your cluster and click Next.
 We recommend you to change the **DBPassword**, if not it will dafault to `Kubefl0w`.
 Select VpcId, Subnets and SecurityGroupId before clicking Next.
 Take rest all defaults and click **Create Stack**.

 Once the CloudFormation is completed, click on Outputs tab to get RDS endpoint.
+If you didn't use CloudFormation, you can retrieve RDS endpoint through AWS management console for RDS on the Connectivity & security tab under Endpoint & port section.
 We will use it in next step while installing Kubeflow

 ![dashboard](/docs/images/aws/cloudformation-rds-output.png)